jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 The Teams Network Assessment Tool is run from the command line.
 We will now run the network connectivity check, which requires no command line switches.
 Firstly, the tool will check if it has connectivity to the Teams media relay.
 These are used to relay audio and video when direct connection between clients is not possible.
 The checker also checks whether the load-balancer relay is QoS (Quality of Service) capable, which means the load-balancer redirects packets to relay instance ports 3479-3481 (instead of 3478) depending on modality (audio = 3479, video = 3480, screenshare/data = 3481).

-1. You are still signed in to CLIENT01 as “Lab User” with the password provided to you.
+1. You are still signed in to MS720-CLIENT01 as “Admin” with the password provided to you.

 2. Select **Start**, enter command prompt, find command prompt and right select it and chose **Run as administrator**.